 The last aspect is just making sure the upper and lower jaws fit together as they should.

-Does insurance cover orthodontics?
+Does insurance cover orthodontic treatment?

 Insurance that covers orthodontics has become very important in the past few years.
 As a practice, most clinics try to identify most of the big insurers in the area and partner with them.